vivitsaS/ml-from-scratch/kNearestNeighbors/readme.md

 * Weighted k-NN: Weight the influence of neighbors based on their distance, giving closer neighbors more importance.
 * Distance-Weighted Voting: Assign different weights to neighbors based on their distance when performing the majority vote.

+# Advantages and Limitations

+## Advantages

+* Simplicity: KNN is easy to understand and implement, making it an excellent choice for beginners in machine learning and data science.
+* Non-parametric: KNN is a non-parametric algorithm, which means it doesn't make strong assumptions about the underlying data distribution.
+It can handle data with complex patterns and shapes.
+* Adaptability: KNN can be used for classification and regression tasks.
+In classification, it assigns the majority class among the k-nearest neighbors, while in regression, it calculates the average of the target values of those neighbors.
+* Robustness: It works well with noisy data because it relies on the local neighborhood's information rather than the entire dataset.
+* No Training Period: KNN doesn't require a training phase.
+It stores the training data and performs predictions on the fly, making it suitable for dynamic environments where data changes frequently.
+* Interpretability: KNN provides transparent and intuitive results.
+It's easy to explain why a particular prediction was made based on the nearest neighbors.

+## Limitations

+* Computational Cost: KNN can be computationally expensive, especially with large datasets.
+The algorithm needs to calculate distances between the query point and all training data points.
+* Memory Usage: It stores the entire training dataset, which can be memory-intensive for large datasets.
+* Sensitive to Feature Scaling: KNN is sensitive to the scale of features.
+Features with large values may dominate the distance calculation, leading to biased results.
+Standardization or normalization is often required.
+* Curse of Dimensionality: In high-dimensional spaces, the distance between data points tends to become similar, making it harder to identify relevant neighbors and affecting the algorithm's performance.
+* Choosing the Right k: Selecting an appropriate value for k can be challenging.
+A small k may lead to noisy predictions, while a large k may oversmooth the decision boundary.

+## Ideal Use Cases

+* Image Classification: KNN can be applied to image classification tasks, such as recognizing handwritten digits or identifying objects in images.
+* Recommender Systems: KNN is used in collaborative filtering-based recommender systems to suggest products or content based on users' preferences and their similarity to others.
+* Anomaly Detection: KNN can be employed to identify anomalies or outliers in datasets, such as fraud detection or network intrusion detection.
+* Bioinformatics: It's useful in bioinformatics for tasks like gene expression analysis, identifying disease-related genes, or protein structure classification.
+* Text Classification: KNN can be used in text analysis for document classification, sentiment analysis, and spam detection.
+* Environmental Data Analysis: KNN can be applied in environmental science for tasks like predicting air quality based on sensor data or classifying plant species using environmental features.